-I’m sure that ounce i get to working on it i will have a clear understanding of the screws in mentions purpose. i just want to be very caeful as i cant afford to take my guitar in to the shop and pay the going rate on a project like this and of course cant afford to damage my guitar. i am pretty handy and i am sure that this is’nt beyond my ability. i feel better about asking the stupid questions rather than stress over it and or damage my strat.
+I’m sure that ounce I get to working on it I will have a clear understanding of their purpose, but I just want to be very careful, as I cant afford to take my guitar to a shop and pay the going rate on a project like this, and of course, cant afford to damage my guitar.
+I’m pretty handy and I’m sure that this isn’t beyond my ability.
+I just feel better about asking the stupid questions rather than stress over them and/or damage my Strat.

 Hi Mark, thanks for your question.
 The good news is: there’s not too much going on there.
-These screws hold in what is known as the “Claw”.
+These screws hold in what is known as the “claw.”
 That odd piece of metal is what the tremolo springs hang onto.
 I know this is all very obvious, but I just wanted to provide a little context.

 Adjusting these screws can make for a slightly more slinky (i.e. “loose”) feel, or more tension.
-There is a small range where you can tweak as you like to suit your taste, but too tight and you pull the bridge all the way back, and too lose, and the guitar will be pretty much un-playable.
+There is a small range where you can tweak as you like, to suit your taste, but too tight and you pull the bridge all the way back; too lose, and the guitar will be pretty much unplayable.
 So, I recommend that you set your action as you need, and then you can tweak the claw screws.
-You’ll want to find that “Sweet Spot” that provides the kind of string tension that you are looking for.
+You’ll want to find that “sweet spot” that provides the kind of string tension that you are looking for.

 Don’t concern yourself too much with these claw mounting screws.
 Set them so that your string tension feels right, and then you can pretty much leave them alone.